krushndayshmookh/flora/to-do.md

     - [x] Crop details (refer to farmer field details page)
     - [ ] Create notif
     - [ ] Market price monitor
-    - [ ] page where farmer can see orders, order creator and approve sale
+    - [ ] page where farmer can see orders and approve sale _this should be in farmer ka dahsboard na?_
+    - [x] order creator for govt
-    - [ ] Procurement plan creator
+    - [x] Procurement plan creator